-- 24. You have the right to the opportunity to receive visitors at reasonable times; to have privacy when visited, provided such visits avoid infringement on the rights of others, and to communicate freely with anyone within or outside the facility. - 25.
-You have the right to the opportunity to make, or have made on your behalf, an informed decision regarding cardiopulmonary resuscitation, in accordance with the provisions of article 29-B of the Public Health Laws, and any other applicable law or regulation. - 26.
-You have the right to the opportunity, if you are residing in an OPWDD operated or certified facility, to create a health care proxy in accordance with 14 NYCRR 633.20. - 27.
+- 26. You have the right to the opportunity to make, or have made on your behalf, an informed decision regarding cardiopulmonary resuscitation, in accordance with the provisions of article 29-B of the Public Health Laws, and any other applicable law or regulation. - 27.
+You have the right to the opportunity, if you are residing in an OPWDD operated or certified facility, to create a health care proxy in accordance with 14 NYCRR 633.20. - 28.
 You have the right to refuse to participate in research activities.
-Informed and voluntary consent must be obtained from you and your guardian (if applicable) for participation in research activities. - 28.
+Informed and voluntary consent must be obtained from you and your guardian (if applicable) for participation in research activities. - 29.
 You have the right at any time to request to receive benefits directly, or to request a change in representative payee.
-Such request must be directed to the Social Security Administration or the federal or state entity that made the appointment. - 29.
+Such request must be directed to the Social Security Administration or the federal or state entity that made the appointment. - 30.
 For those individuals that are assessed as being capable of being their own representative payee, you will be given the option to request that HIA become your representative payee.
-If you choose to have HIA become your representative payee a request form will be completed and signed by you. - 30.
+If you choose to have HIA become your representative payee a request form will be completed and signed by you. - 31.
 For those individuals that HIA is not their Representative Payee, upon written request, HIA will manage your personal needs allowance.